 In most networks, there are circumstances where the incoming traffic load is larger than what the network can handle.
 If nothing is done to restrict the entrance of traffic, bottlenecks can slow down the entire network.
-Additionally, the buffer space at some nodes may be exhausted, leading to discarding some of the packets.
+Additionally, the buffer space at some nodes may be exhausted, leading to the discarding of some of the packets.
 Similar to a highway traffic jam, as the offered load increases, the actual network throughput decreases while packet delay becomes excessive.
 Therefore a mechanism to prevent some of the offered traffic from entering the network is necessary in order to avoid this type of congestion.

-A similar analysis can be applied to distributed ledgers, where the incoming traffic, i.e., transactions issued by the nodes of the network, exploits limited resources such as bandwidth, computational power, or disk space.
+A similar analysis can be applied to distributed ledgers, where the incoming traffic, i.e., transactions issued by the nodes of the network, exploit limited resources such as bandwidth, computational power, or disk space.
 Additionally, given the distributed nature of the network, malicious nodes may harm it through spam or distributed denial-of-service attacks.
 Hence, a transaction rate control mechanism is fundamental for distributed ledgers to function correctly.
 Traditional blockchains based on Proof-of-Work come with a built-in rate limitation enforced by the mining difficulty adjustment.
 Unfortunately, this solution leads to undesirable side effects such as mining races.

-Conversely, the Tangle does not use Proof-of-Work to reach consensus.
+Conversely, the Tangle does not use Proof-of-Work to reach a consensus.
 Hence, an explicit rate control mechanism is necessary.
-Beyond the standard requirement of anti-spam technique against malicious nodes, we want to design an algorithm that achieves a certain degree of fairness guaranteeing that nodes with low computational capabilities still have a non-negligible probability to have their transactions approved.
-As the reader may imagine, fairness adds complexity to an already non-trivial problem, but we believe it to be a fundamental requirement to speed up the technology adoption.
+Beyond the standard requirement of an anti-spam technique against malicious nodes, we want to design an algorithm that achieves a certain degree of fairness guaranteeing that nodes with low computational capabilities still have a non-negligible probability to have their transactions approved.
+As the reader may imagine, fairness adds complexity to an already non-trivial problem, but we believe it to be a fundamental requirement to speed up technology adoption.

 A possible way to tackle the rate control problem in the Tangle is to build a reputation system for the nodes that issue transactions.
 The rough idea is that reputation is hard to get, but easy to lose.
 When a node approves an invalid transaction, attempts to spam the network, or performs a similarly bad behavior, it risks being identified by other nodes.
 As a result, that node will be untrusted, and its transactions will not be approved with high probability.
 However, a reputation system is a general-purpose approach, hence not specifically targeted for rate control.
 Furthermore, given the substantial architectural changes needed, an exhaustive (and, therefore, long) study is required in order to avoid unexpected outcomes.
-For these reasons, in this post we investigate an alternative approach.
+For these reasons, in this post, we investigate an alternative approach.
 In particular, we introduce a novel adaptive rate control algorithm based on the following ideas:

-- some computational effort is required to issue a transaction;
+- Some computational effort is required to issue a transaction.

-- the computational effort needed to issue multiple transactions in a short time interval progressively increases;
+- The computational effort needed to issue multiple transactions in a short time interval progressively increases.

-- while fast nodes can issue more transactions more frequently, nodes with little computational power are still guaranteed that their transactions can be approved with high probability.
+- While fast nodes can issue more transactions more frequently, nodes with little computational power are still guaranteed that their transactions can be approved with high probability.

 In the following paragraphs, we discuss the two main building blocks of the algorithm necessary to achieve the aforementioned objectives, i.e., (i) node accountability to assign a global identity to each node, and (ii) the actual adaptive rate control mechanism based on varying Proof-of-Work difficulty.